 Loan Details:

-- Loan terms range six months to two years
+Loan terms range from six months to two years

 Best for SBA Loans: Small Business Administration